MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-R-web-services.md

 **Applies to:  Microsoft R Server 9.x**

-Learn how to interact with and manage your analytic web services in R using the functions in the [mrsdeploy R package](../mrsdeploy/mrsdeploy.md) installed with both Microsoft R Server and Microsoft R Client.
+To expose your R models, scripts, and arbitrary  code as **analytic web services** in R, you can use the functions found  in the [mrsdeploy R package](../mrsdeploy/mrsdeploy.md) to publish, manage and consume these services.
+This R package is installed with both Microsoft R Server and Microsoft R Client.

-To use the `mrsdeploy` R package, R Server must be [properly configured](../mrsdeploy/mrsdeploy.md#configure) to host web services.
-Then, you can use the `mrsdeploy` functions to publish R models, scripts, arbitrary code exposed as **analytic web services**.
+This article details how you can interact with and manage your analytic web services in R using these functions.
 These web services are discoverable by other authenticated users who can then [consume them in R](data-scientist-get-started.md) or in the [language of their choice via Swagger](app-developer-get-started.md).

-Tasks you can perform with web services in R include:
-+ [Log into R Server](#auth) as an authenticated user so you can publish or access web services
-+ [Publish](#publishService) an R script, model, or arbitrary R code as a web service on R Server
+Using the `mrsdeploy` R package, you can [publish](#publishService) two kinds of web services:
++ **Standard R web services** offer fast execution and scoring of arbitrary R code and R models.
+They can contain R code, models, and model assets.
+They can also take specific inputs and provide specific outputs for those integrating the services inside their applications.

++ **Realtime R web services**, introduced in R Server 9.1, offer even lower latency and better load to produce results faster and score more models in parallel.
+The improved performance boost comes from the fact that there no R session is needed to consume this type of web service.
+Therefore, no additional resources or time is spent spinning up an R session for each call.
+Additionally, since the model is cached in memory, it is only loaded once.
+This type of web takes only R models created with [supported functions](#realtime) and does not support arbitrary R code.

+Once a web service has been published, you can do the following with the service in R:
 + [Update](#updateService) an existing web service
 + [Delete](#deleteService) an existing web service
 + [Get a list](#listServices) of all web services